ericstiles/node-mongo-tutorial/README.md

 	* `index.html` has a small handlebars template change to better represent the comment data structure

 4. author cookie, socket.io intro
+	* `app.js` and `client-app.js` have been updated with real time functionality via **socket.io**
+	* users can now provide a name for their posts; the name is stored in express session data